Skip to content

 namespace-packages#

 Mark the specified directories as namespace packages.
-For the purpose of module resolution, Ruff will treat those directories as if they contained an __init__.py file.
+For the purpose of module resolution, Ruff will treat those directories and all their subdirectories as if they contained an __init__.py file.

 Default value: []